In this, the second of my two part blog, I explore the huge benefit of deploying your digital banking platforms in the cloud.

 Banking needs cloud

 A bank’s business is banking, not IT.
 Moving to applications that are digital end-to-end, and putting them into the cloud lets a bank focus on its core business.
-A number of banks already recognize this, including Deutsche, Westpac, JP Morgan, and ABN Amro.
+A number of banks already recognize this, including Deutsche, Westpac, and ABN Amro.
 All have been widely reported to be looking to place their core systems in the cloud, having used the cloud for non-critical systems, such as email and customer-relationship management.

 Flexibility and cost are driving this transformational shift but also, perhaps because confidence in the cloud has also increased as a result of clearer guidance from regulators, it is now seen as low risk.